KuguHome/prometheus-metrics-collector/README.md

 ### Making it Runnable From the Command Line
 Compile the program with the following
 ```
-go build -o tagesbericht-versand main.go
+go build -o metrics-collector main.go
 ```

-This will make an executable, ‘tagesbericht-versand’.
+This will make an executable, ‘metrics-collector’.
 After, the program can be copied to the system path, which can be done by copying to /usr/local/bin:
 ```
-cp tagesbericht-versand /usr/local/bin
+cp metrics-collector /usr/local/bin
 ```